 Did you ever start a project that you thought would take a certain amount of time and it ends up taking ten times longer!
 Well, that’s how my powder room makeover went.
 This has to be the smallest room makeover in the history of makeovers!
 It’s just a teeny, tiny powder room!
 But, small doesn’t always equal easy or quick!
 I wanted to make this tiny room special, memorable, and pretty.
 So, when Wallpaper Direct contacted me to work with them, I was beyond excited to pick out a wallpaper for this small space.
-As soon as I laid eyes on this Faro Tile by Albany wallpaper on the Wallpaper Direct website, I knew it was THE ONE!
+As soon as I laid eyes on this black and white tile wallpaper on the Wallpaper Direct website, I knew it was THE ONE!

 This post contains some affiliate links for your convenience.
 See my full disclosure policy at the bottom of this page.

 Isn’t it just amazing!
 It’s bold, yet classic.
 It has the look of the cement floor tiles that are so popular now!
 My initial plan was to use this tile wallpaper floor to ceiling.
 But, once I started, I soon found out that this graphic design had to be perfect and that’s hard when your walls aren’t framed perfectly.
 So, I decided to keep it on the upper half of the wall with a beadboard and chair rail on the lower half of the wall.